TourMe

 Mexican Independence Day is September 16, not May 5

-Federal offices, schools in most states, banks, and shops stay open
+Federal offices, schools in most states, banks, and shops stay open on May 5

 2. What actually happened on May 5, 1862

-French goal: install Emperor Maximilian I as a puppet ruler
+French goal: install Emperor Maximilian I as a puppet ruler of Mexico

-Mexican commander: General Ignacio Zaragoza, born in Texas
+Mexican commander: General Ignacio Zaragoza — born in Texas

-US beer and spirits brands built the modern Cinco de Mayo holiday
+US beer and spirits brands built the modern Cinco de Mayo holiday starting in the 1980s

 Puebla is the only Mexican state that observes it as a public holiday